Xantios/cockpit-docker/README.md

 sudo dpkg -i cockpit-docker_215-1~ubuntu19.10.1_all.deb
 ```

 ## License
 Cockpit is licensed under the GNU Lesser general public license.
 So I'm stuck with that. https://github.com/cockpit-project/cockpit/blob/master/COPYING

 ## Why the fork?

-The Cockpit team stopped caring in version 215, declaring they going 'in favor' of podman. a container system nobody uses instead of the defacto standard.
+The Cockpit team stopped caring in version 215, declaring they going 'in favor' of podman, a container system nobody uses instead of the defacto standard.
 the cockpit-podman plugin is currently in development and is far from feature-complete.
 that doesnt stop RedHat from killing it ! but its OSS !
 So let's fork !

+## Alternative
+I have found Portainer https://www.portainer.io/ to be a very good solution for a web based management.